 He scrambled up the new path, but another shadowy figure appeared in front of him.
 This one’s eyes glowed purple.

 “And why would she?” hissed the demon.
 “You’re pathetic!”
-A feeling of inadequacy and self-loathing overcame David, and once again the sand beneath him slid away, sending him tumbling back down to the crater floor.
+A feeling of inadequacy and self-loathing overcame David, and once again, the sand slid away, sending him tumbling back to the crater floor.

 Another cliff face, another shadowy figure.
 This time, its eyes were a brilliant green.